Granther/hype-script/docs/ideas.md

 ### Lazy Auto-Par
 - Runs things in parallel only if they can be
 - Otherwise runs them in single main thread

+### What if Go was a Scripting Language
+- Similar syntax
+- Easily run console commands
+- Interpretted
+- Has some quirks
+- Uses Go types and libraries.
+This means we can use Go functions, consts, etc... in Hype-Script
+- No main func